 It is hard to recall the last time this question did not come up during conversations with a customer.
 “If I buy your equipment, how much is the all-in cost; everything from labor to the price of equipment, and everything in between?”
 Every job is different and filtering press dewatering solutions are highly engineered and customized to meet each requirement of the customer which makes this question a bit tricky to answer.
 But generally, we have come up with some basic rules of thumb that will help anyone understand what costs they can expect for each stage of the process to purchase and install a Dewatering Filter Press.
 Below, we list 9 factors that contribute to total system cost beyond just the capital investment of the dewatering equipment itself.
 Before we discuss each in detail, we first need to establish a baseline piece of information.
 What size of plant are we discussing?
 In the world of dewatering you end up with small, medium and “large” size plants.
 To provide some clarity, when referring to smaller plants we typically mean something that is in the range of less than 2-3 tons per hour of solids in the waste stream, unless you have less than 1% solids in your waste stream in which case you may end up with a larger plant.
-While large plants can be anything over 50-100 tons per hour of solids in the waste stream and go as high as you need through multiple filter press and water clarification options.
+While large dewatering filter press costs can be anything over 50-100 tons per hour of solids in the waste stream and go as high as you need through multiple filter press and water clarification options.

 Fill dirt, stone and gravel is brought in to begin the leveling process in order to prepare the site to be built on.
 This cost is ‘site specific’ meaning some companies may not need it at all, while others may need many truck loads to get the site to where it needs to be – such as in flood plain areas.
 Costs will depend on the cost of material at a local vendor, how close they are to the vendor and whether the customer chooses to outsource the labor or not.
 Clean fill dirt sells for $8 to $15 per cubic yard.